Separate page for Judy's talks on The Lye Valley

 Talks given by Judy in 2017:

-8 February 2017: to the Oxford Ornithological Society on Oxford’s Floodplain Meadow Flowers.
+Judy gave a talk to the Oxford Ornithological Society on Oxford’s Floodplain Meadow Flowers.
 About 80 people attended.
 For photos, click here.
 For notes on the talk, click here.

 (See also The Floodplain Meadows Partnership Newsletter, June 2011, which includes an article by Alison McDonald on Oxford Meads and a link to a longer version.)